tberoiz/synq-old/README.md

    ```
 5. Verify your environment variables in `.env.local`

-## Contributing

-Feel free to open issues or submit pull requests if you have suggestions for improvements.
-This is a learning project, and any feedback is welcome!

 ## License

 This project is licensed under the AGPL-3.0 for non-commercial use.